RalphCruz18/MusicVisuals/README.md

 	parent.popMatrix();
     }
 ```

-This code block adds two glowing halo layers around a sphere to create a visual effect of radiance or glow.
-It positions these layers in 3D space, adjusts their colours, and sets different transparency levels to enhance the visual level and depth.
+This code block creates a halo ring around a sphere, enhancing the 3D visual effect.
+It sets the ring's position and size based on input parameters, and applies a rotation based on a time-based interpolation to animate the ring's orientation.
+The ring is styled with specified colour and transparency, and rendered without fill to appear as a glowing outline.
 ```Java
 private void addHaloRing(float x, float y, float baseSize, float hue, float alpha) {
         parent.pushMatrix();